 There were and continue to be a lot of challenges during my startup journey, especially in 2020.
 The retail business as well as the travel industry have been heavily hit under COVID-19.
 However, I believe that we have the "Lion Rock" spirit Hongkongers.
+No as learning now.
+Nevertheless, I have a tip for you if you are keen on starting your own business.
+The I started my first business while studying BBA most important thing is that you have to be ready to fail.
+This is not telling you to be negative or give up on planning.
+This is to encourage you to always stay hungry, stay foolish and be humble to learn.
+Once you have this mindset, your startup journey will be easier and you will not be afraid to fall.

-Elaine SHIU
+Ms Elaine SHIU